-Volunteers can offer companionship to palliative clients and the bereaved, and offer respite for family caregivers, provide an opportunity to talk and listen without judgement, and offer practical assistance such as reading, shopping etc. Visits can be arranged to your home, long-term facility, Hospice at Trillium and the Palliative Care Unit at Nanaimo Regional General Hospital.
+Volunteers can offer companionship to palliative clients and the bereaved, and offer respite for family caregivers, provide an opportunity to talk and listen without judgement.
+Visits can be arranged to your home, long-term facility, Oceanside Hospice at Trillium and the Palliative Care Unit at Nanaimo Regional General Hospital.

 An extensive and up-to-date selection of books and DVDs dealing with end-of-life issues, caregiving, grief, and loss are available on loan from the Resource Centre.